-Built in 1791, this is Berlin’s most famous landmark.
-The Brandenburg Gate used to be the border of East and West Berlin, but now it represents German reunification.
+Constructed way back in 1791, the Brandenburg Gate is easily Berlin’s most famous landmark.
+I used to be the border of East and West Berlin, but now it represents the reunification of Germany.

 This weird-looking TV tower was built in the late ’60s in East Berlin, and it continues to be the tallest building in the city.
 While touristy, you can go to the top to get a nice 360-degree view of the city.
 There is also a bar and restaurant at the top if you wish to linger a little longer.